jinghuazhao/Computational-Statistics/LANGUAGES.md

 ### R

-Information on R and RStudio can be seen from https://github.com/jinghuazhao/Computational-Statistics.
+Information on R and RStudio can be seen from installation section of this, https://github.com/jinghuazhao/Computational-Statistics.